Panagiotis Linardos

-Panagiotis Linardos (Παναγιώτης Λινάρδος; born 7 August 1991) is a Greek professional footballer who plays as a midfielder for Super League 2 club Panachaiki.
+Panagiotis Linardos (Παναγιώτης Λινάρδος; born 7 August 1991) is a Greek professional footballer who plays as a midfielder.

 Career

 Linardos started his football career in amateur football leagues of Aetoloacarnania Football Clubs Association playing for the local team of his hometown AE Mesolongi.

 Move to Cyprus

 He later moved on to Cyprus to become a professional football player as he played for several teams including Apollon Limassol and Anorthosis who played both were part of the Cypriot First Division.

 Panegialios

 In the summer of '15 he returned to Greece as he signed a contract with Panegialios.
 In Panegialios F.C., Linardos played in twenty five games and netted four times.

 Veria

 His performances in Football League led Veria to sign him on 20 July 2016 on a free transfer.

 AEK Kerkyra

 On 15 September 2018, he signed a one-year contract with Kerkyra on a free transfer.

 Panachaiki

 Linardos made 12 appearances in all competitions, including 10 in the Super League Greece 2, in the 2019–20 Superleague Greece 2 season before terminating his contract to move to Singapore.